Am I Too Old For Martial Arts?

 Are You Inside or Outside the Peak Age for A Martial Art?

-This peak is when the practitioner is at his or her physical best in the art.
-It’s the shape of the peak, its length and the time the peak occurs in a person’s life that you should know.
+The performance peak is when the practitioner is at his or her physical best in the art.
+It’s the shape of the peak, the length of the peak and the time the peak occurs in a person’s life that you should know.
 As your age moves outside of the physical peak, you get into an area of larger risk.

 Many martial arts peak in the low twenties.
 There are 6 reasons for this.